One of my favourite stories that makes me look super normal *cough* is about Twilight memorabilia.

 I thought they were 20 centimetres tall.
 Nope.
 20 inches.
 20. Sodding.
 Inches.

-The way these auction sites work is that a) you provide your credit card number upfront; and b) you can’t withdraw a bid.
+The way these auction sites work is that when you view the catalogue, a) you provide your credit card number upfront.
+If you win an auction, you’re charged immediately.
+Also, once you bid, you can’t withdraw the bid.

 It’s fine.
 Somebody else will bid.
 Somebody else is bound to bid.
 They have to bid.
 Right?

-Half an hour later I’m in bed, watching the clock count down on the auction.
+Half an hour later I’m in bed, watching the clock count down on the Twilight memorabilia auction.
 Two minutes to go, and I’m still the high bidder.
 90 seconds.
 65 seconds.

 64 seconds before the auction ended, a message flashed up: “You have been outbid.”